AntonioDehesa/tilop/README.md

 I simply continued with my Python for OpenCV course.
 Today, it was all about drawing on images using OpenCV.
 It was slow, but it is neccesary.
 That is all for today...

+## Day 23: Feb 11 2021
+### Today's progress:

+Today is my birthday!!
+But, there is not much to do really.
+Nothing open, not many friends in town, and even if there were, there is a lockdown due to covid.
+So, I continued with my CV course.
+Completed section 3/9.
+But after sunday, i will leave this course on pause, because i will continue Coding Week haha, on HackerRank.
+Then, next week, i will continue with the secure programming training on SecureFlag.

 <!---
 ## Day x
 ### Today's progress: